MicrosoftDocs/win32/desktop-src/FWP/wmi/wfascimprov/msft-netconsecruleinprofile.md

 ---
-Description: Indicates that a rule applies to a particular firewall profile. ms.assetid: a48ed98c-2161-439d-a361-ecdd1ca76477
+description: Indicates that a rule applies to a particular firewall profile. ms.assetid: a48ed98c-2161-439d-a361-ecdd1ca76477
 title: MSFT\_NetConSecRuleInProfile class